Multimagnon and multispinon $L_3$-edge RIXS spectra of an effective $\tilde{J}_1-\tilde{J}_2-\tilde{J}_3$ square lattice Heisenberg model: Results and discussion

 Figure~\ref{fig:fig12} shows the DOS, the continuum part, and the singular part of the mean-field four-spinon RIXS intensity.
 In Fig.~\ref{fig:fig12}(a), the four-spinon DOS acquires a maximum around $4(2.3J_1)=9.2J_1$.
 In Fig.~\ref{fig:fig12}(b), a broad spectral band appears in the energy range from $4J_1$ to $8J_1$, with sharp peaks centered around $6J_1$.
 This spectrum reflects the six-spin correlation in the continuum part covering the results of the three-magnon RIXS response up to $\mathcal{O}(\text{UCL}[2])$ in Fig.~\ref{fig:fig11}(g).
 Fig.~\ref{fig:fig12}(c) shows that the BEC of the mean-field four-spinon would behave as a broad single-magnon dispersion curve in the NSC channel.

 Next, we will discuss the observed satellite intensity peak in the vicinity of single-magnon~\cite{PhysRevLett.100.097001,PhysRevB.103.L140409,PhysRevLett.105.157006}.
 For the $L_3$-edge RIXS spectra, it has been proposed that this feature can be attributed to a three-magnon response arising from a one-to-three magnon hybridization process by analyzing polarization details~\cite{PhysRevB.85.064421, Igarashi_2015_effect}.
 Furthermore, in square lattice INS calculations, the one-to-three magnon hybridization process has been analyzed using continuous similarity transformation (CST) methods~\cite{PhysRevLett.115.207202,10.21468/SciPostPhys.4.1.001}.
 These studies suggest that the corresponding three-magnon continuum loses significant spectral weight and shifts to lower energies due to Higgs resonance.
 The satellite intensity of the single-magnon peak in INS has been interpreted to arise from the interacting three-magnon excitations leading to Higgs resonance~\cite{PhysRevLett.115.207202,10.21468/SciPostPhys.4.1.001}.
 A similar Higgs mechanism can also occur in our mean-field four-spinon singular part of the direct $L_3$-edge RIXS spectrum, see Fig.~\ref{fig:fig12}(c).
 In this case, spinon condensation drives a Higgs phase~\cite{PhysRevB.98.184403,PhysRevB.73.075119}, where the gauge bosons acquire a finite mass via the Higgs mechanism.
 The Higgs and confinement phases are compatible~\cite{PhysRevD.19.3682}.
 This leads to a mean-field four-spinon condensate spectrum in the RIXS NSC channel, which comes from the three-spin-flip scattering process within the SBMFT framework [Eq.~\eqref{eq:o4s}], as shown in Fig.~\ref{fig:fig12}(c).
 Therefore, within the scope of SBMFT interpretation, we find that an alternative viewpoint exists where the satellite intensity peak of the single-magnon spectrum can also arise from quantum fluctuations, quantum entanglement of the RVB phase, and Higgs mechanism of condensed spinons.
+Finally, we would like to state that it is possible to use Quantum Monte Carlo to calculate the proportions of N\'eel and RVB state in the square lattice~\cite{doi:10.1073/pnas.0703293104}.
+Additionally, one can perform polarization analysis \cite{PhysRevB.85.064421} considering the sum rule in RIXS~\cite{ament2011resonant,PhysRevB.58.3741} within SBMFT to accurately calculate the exact proportion of the three-magnon and the multi-spinon satellite RIXS intensity.
+We leave these as future topics of investigation.